Shinseeker/W13-extra-credit/README.rst

 Although Marshal is limited in how many characters you can use.
-It remains one of the Fastest Serlization tools
+It remains one of the Fastest Serlization tools in the python library.

 1cjson
 -time_serializer took 416.574 ms